GMDU/code-of-copper/README.md

 # golem, provided there is not already a block there
 ```

-If there is a pickaxe in the slot instead, it will break a block at the given coordinates, and put it in its inventory.
+If there is a pickaxe (or other tool) in the slot instead, it will break a block at the given coordinates, and put it in its inventory.
 The pickaxe will still lose durability.

 EX.